PyEED/CANDy/README.md

-# Domain Analysis of CAZymes
+# Carbohydrate Active eNzyme Doman analYsis tool (CANDy)
-This Jupyter Notebook allows the domain detection and annotation of protein sequences from any CAZy family.
+This Jupyter Notebook allows the domain detection and annotation of protein sequences from any [CAZy](http://www.cazy.org/) family.

 ## Requirements